rwightman/pytorch-nips2017-defense-example/README.md

 # pytorch-nips2017-defense-example

-This is a baseline, null defense that works within the Cleverhans (https://github.com/tensorflow/cleverhans) framework for the NIPS-2017 adversarial competition.
+This is a baseline defense (with a simple OpenCV filter) that works within the Cleverhans (https://github.com/tensorflow/cleverhans) framework for the NIPS-2017 adversarial competition.
 It is intended to be equivalent to the 'base_inception_model' in the sample_defenses but using PyTorch instead of Tensorflow.

 To run:
 1. Setup and verify cleverhans nips17 adversarial competition example environment